 Dr. Syron, 57, has been a director of the Company since June 1999 and chairman of the board since May 2000.
-He has been the chief executive officer of Thermo Electron Corporation since June 1999 and its chairman of the board since January 2000, and served as its president from June 1999 to July 2000.
-From April 1994 until May 1999, Dr. Syron was the chairman and chief executive officer of The American Stock Exchange, Inc. Dr. Syron is also a director of The American Stock Exchange, Inc., Dreyfus Corporation, John Hancock Financial Services, Inc. and Thermo Electron Corporation.
+He has been the chief executive officer of Thermo Electron Corporation since June 1999 and chairman of the board since January 2000, and served as president from June 1999 to July 2000.
+From April 1994 until May 1999, Dr. Syron was the chairman and chief executive officer of the American Stock Exchange, Inc. Dr. Syron is also a director of The American Stock Exchange, Inc., Dreyfus Corporation, The John Hancock Corporation and Thermo Electron Corporation.